TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Datetime/Index.rst

 Example
 =======

-A simple date field, stored as :sql:`int` in the database:
+A simple date field, stored as :sql:`bigint` in the database:

 .. code-block:: php